japila-books/apache-spark-internals/docs/scheduler/MapOutputTrackerMaster.md

   fractionThreshold: Double): Option[Array[BlockManagerId]]
 ----

-getLocationsWithLargestOutputs returns xref:storage:BlockManagerId.adoc[]s with the largest size (of all the shuffle blocks they manage) above the input `fractionThreshold` (given the total size of all the shuffle blocks for the shuffle across all xref:storage:BlockManager.adoc[BlockManagers]).
+getLocationsWithLargestOutputs returns storage:BlockManagerId.md[]s with the largest size (of all the shuffle blocks they manage) above the input `fractionThreshold` (given the total size of all the shuffle blocks for the shuffle across all storage:BlockManager.md[BlockManagers]).

 NOTE: getLocationsWithLargestOutputs may return no `BlockManagerId` if their shuffle blocks do not total up above the input `fractionThreshold`.